Carousell vs Hardwarezone vs Buyback: Where to Trade-In Your Used PC in Singapore (2026 Guide)

 • “Still available?” is not a buyer.
 Around 50% of initial messages go nowhere after the first reply.

 • Meetups take time.
-Factor in evenings and weekends for buyers who want to test the rig before paying.
+Factor in evenings and weekends for buyers who want to test the rig.

 Tips to actually sell on Carousell

-• Take 6–10 clear photos — full rig, GPU close-up, I/O panel, inside the case, and a shot of the BIOS showing CPU/RAM specs
+• Take 6–10 clear photos — full rig, GPU close-up, I/O panel, inside the case, BIOS showing specs

-• List the full spec sheet — CPU, GPU, RAM (brand + speed), storage (NVMe Gen, capacity), PSU (brand + wattage + tier), case, cooler
+• List the full spec sheet — CPU, GPU, RAM (brand + speed), storage, PSU (brand + wattage + tier), case

-• Include a benchmark screenshot (CPU-Z, GPU-Z, 3DMark) to prove the hardware is real and working
+• Include a benchmark screenshot (CPU-Z, 3DMark) to prove hardware is working

 Option 2: Hardwarezone Forums — The Enthusiast Route

 Hardwarezone’s Garage Sale forum has been Singapore’s PC-enthusiast marketplace for over two decades.
-The audience here knows what an RTX 4070 is worth, reads the spec sheet properly, and doesn’t waste time negotiating on a well-priced listing.
+The audience here knows what an RTX 4070 is worth and doesn’t waste time negotiating on a well-priced listing.

 What Hardwarezone is good for